jeandi7/prologzanzibar/README.md

 Fortunately this paper was annotated by the authzed company (https://zanzibar.tech/) which provides an implementation (https://authzed.com/spicedb) developed in Go.

-There are today several access management solutions  that are inspired by zanzibar (zanzibar is exclusively used by Google)
+There are today several access management solutions  that are inspired by zanzibar (zanzibar is exclusively used by Google).

 Most zanzibar-like solutions are developed in Golang (zanzibar included) and sometimes in Rust.

-The code provided here is a didactic example based on Role-based Access Control (RBAC) to understand the spirit of the zanzibar language
+The code provided here is a didactic example based on Role-based Access Control (RBAC) to understand the spirit of the zanzibar language.

 > The difficulty of implementing a solution like zanzibar is not in the language but lies in the execution of Prolog-type queries on a distributed architecture.
-> We have to make sure that the rules are up to date everywhere in the nodes of the network
+> We have to make sure that the rules are up to date everywhere in the nodes of the network.
-> But that's another story that google names the "new enemy problem"
+> But that's another story that google names the "new enemy problem".

 # Prolog

 When I read the google paper I immediately thought of prolog.
 Alain Colmerauer created prolog in 1972 in Marseille.
 (I was born in Marseille and I discovered prolog there)

-Prolog is a declarative programming language designed for developing logic-based AI application
+Prolog is a declarative programming language designed for developing logic-based AI application.

 For this example I found the Ichiban Prolog library developed in Go.